build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 Let’s get started!

-## Part 1 - Setup: SageMaker Studio Lab Project and OpenAI API keys.
+## Part 1 - Setup: SageMaker Studio Lab and OpenAI API keys.

 To get started, go to the [Studio Lab landing page](https://studiolab.sagemaker.aws/) and click **Request free account**.
 Fill in the required information in the form and submit your request.
 You will receive an email to verify your email address.
 Follow the instructions in the email.